Back in 1989, the Big Apple was an open, bubbly pot of hell …

 Later, mistakes in her prosecution were pointed out.
 For example, she argued that hair found on one of the defendants matched the victim, which DNA evidence years later proved to be wrong.
 It also proved that semen in Meili’s rape kit did not match any of the five teens, but matched serial rapist Matias Reyes, who later confessed to raping and beating Meili.

 WHERE IS SHE NOW?: Today, Lederer does not speak publicly about the case.
 She is still an assistant prosecutor with the Manhattan District Attorney’s office with a long record of successful convictions, even in cold cases.
-She is also an adjunct law professor at Columbia School of Law.
-After the 2012 Ken Burns documentary, Lederer became the target of a student petition to remove her from the school due to her role in the case.
+She became an adjunct law professor at Columbia School of Law.
+But after a 2012 Ken Burns documentary made about the case, Lederer became the target of a student petition to remove her from the school due to her role in the case.

 In recent weeks the petition found new life thanks to Columbia’s Black Law Students Association.
 She resigned as a law lecturer at the school due to pressure that mounted from DuVernay’s series.